privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Diceware is a method for creating passphrases which are easy to remember, but hard to guess.

 The method traditionally involves using six-sided dice.
 Every five rolls correspond to a word in a cryptographic list.
 For example, 2-5-2-6-6 in [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) corresponds to "encrypt".
-This process is then repeated until your passphrase contains enough words, which you separate with spaces.
+This process is then repeated until your passphrase contains enough words, which you separate with spaces. ==You should not keep rolling until you get a combination of words that appeals to you, as that reduce's the passphrase's randomness and might make it easier to guess.==

 If your diceware passphrase contains enough words, you can assure that it is uncrackable by today's standards even if the following things are true: